teddythepooh/academic_starter/content/authors/admin/_index.md

 - Visitors
 ---

 I am a fourth-year Mathematics and Economics major at Emory University.
-To prepare for graduate school in biostatistics, I am seeking public health positions involving data analysis.
+To prepare for graduate school in biostatistics, I am seeking research positions where I can apply my skills in data analysis.